UgoCesar19/useraddr/README.md

 - Java 17 or higher
 - Maven
-- Optional: Oracle database (for production profile)
+- Optional: PostgreSQL (for production profile)

 ---